Albert Ballin

 In 1901, Ballin built the Emigration Halls on the Hamburg island of Veddel to accommodate the many thousands of people from all over Europe who arrived at the Port of Hamburg every week to emigrate to North and South America on his company's ships.
 The island is now the BallinStadt Museum.
 In 1913, HAPAG owned three of the world's biggest ocean liners; however all were later seized as part of World War I reparations.

-Facing the loss of his company's ships after the war, Ballin committed suicide in Hamburg during the German November Revolution in 1918, two days before the end of World War I. Later, World War II again led to the company's loss of ocean-going ships and global market positions.
+Facing the loss of his company's ships after World War I, Ballin committed suicide in Hamburg as the war ended.

-In the post-war years, HAPAG rebuilt its fleet and focused on cargo container transport.
-In 1970, the container shipping companies HAPAG and North German Lloyd (NGL) merged into Hapag-Lloyd AG to form one of the world's biggest container shipping companies.
-In 2008, Hapag-Lloyd was acquired by the City of Hamburg and a group of private investors, the Albert Ballin Consortium.

 Business

 His father, Samuel Joseph Ballin (1804–1874), was a Danish Jew who had emigrated from Denmark.
 Samuel was part owner of an emigration agency that arranged passages to the United States, and when he died in 1874, young Albert took over the business.
 He developed it into an independent shipping line, saving costs by carrying cargo on the return trip from the US.
-This brought him to the attention of the Hamburg America Line; the line hired him in 1886, and made him general director in 1899.
+This brought him to the attention of the Hamburg America Line; the line hired him in 1886 and made him general director in 1899.

 Although extremely successful in developing the business, as a Jew, and only being the director, but not the owner of a company, he was not accepted by all of Hamburg society.
-Nevertheless, he was respected and admired by the Kaiser Wilhelm II and was designated as being "hoffähig" (welcomed and acceptable at court) an honor given to few by Wilhelm.
+Nevertheless, he was respected and admired by Kaiser Wilhelm II, by whom he was honoured with "hoffähigkeit" (right of presentation at court).
 Ballin's home in Hamburg, which currently houses the UNESCO Institute for Lifelong Learning, has a suite of rooms that were built specifically for the Kaiser, to be used when he visited Hamburg.
-Many different ship companies began to include ocean liners among their fleets, to add luxury and comfort to sea travel.
-Due to bad weather conditions in the winter months the transatlantic ocean liners could not operate at full capacity, and Ballin thought of a scheme to increase the occupancy by offering idle ships to travel agencies in Europe and America in the winter.
+Many different ship companies began to include ocean liners among their fleets to add luxury and comfort to sea travel.
+Due to bad weather conditions in the winter months, the transatlantic ocean liners could not operate at full capacity.
+Ballin developed a plan to increase occupancy by offering idle ships to travel agencies in Europe and America in the winter.